Geological structure measurement by LiDAR: Importance of measuring geological structures by LiDAR

 Geological structures are responsible for providing distinct physical properties to rock masses.
 Discontinuous properties and plate tectonic forces may alter rock masses and their geometries.
 These structures contain joints, fractures, bedding planes, shear zones, mechanical breaks, or any other features ranging from microscopic (<1 cm, foliation development by metamorphism) to macroscopic scale (>100m, mid-oceanic ridges).

 Geological structures are typically elongated, their orientations are often described as "strike".
 If a rock body is extensively tilted, taking its slope resistivity into account, it may have a high potential to cause rockfalls.
 The use of LiDAR in the structural analysis allows measuring landform features from a single outcrop scale to a terrestrial scale.
 Some geological structures measurement and their importance are listed below:

 Rock plane orientation measurement and rockfall risk assessment

 Rock plane orientations are the natural inclinations that occurred on a rock plane.
 Some examples of rock planes are bedding planes, fault planes.
 The planes' orientations are measured by dip and dip direction with a clinometer and compass, where dip represents the maximum inclination of a plane to the horizontal, dip direction is the direction of the intersection line between horizontal and the inclined plane.
 A stereonet can visualise the distribution of dip and dip directions to analyse the kinematics of a slope.

 Kinematics represents the motion of a rock body without external forces that cause them to move.
-Kinematics analysis concentrates on the possibility of translational failures due to planes sliding.
+Kinematics analysis concentrates on the possibility of translational failures due to planes sliding although other types of failure modes, such as wedge and toppling failures, can also be recognized.